infinitytec/blocklists/README.md

 # infinitytec's blocklists

+Note: please check out #13 to give feedback on wildcards.

 ## Ads and trackers
 Ads and tracking hosts I have seen around the Internet.
 Some are rare.
 Some are popular.